cozywho/wgcg/README.md

 Example: sudo wgcg cozywho

-Output will generate a correctly formatted client cert named cozywho.conf
+Output will generate a correctly formatted client cert named cozywho.conf in the /etc/wireguard/certs folder.

 --- need to fix the install portion and correctly place ipspace.txt file.